Akuli/python-tutorial/the-way-of-the-program.md

 Read the glossary also, but don't study it too much.
 Some things in it are useful to know, but I think studying it carefully would be really boring.
-Also do all excercises except the last one.
+Also do all exercises except the last one.
 It's more about math skills than learning Python.

 When you're done reading, read the summary below and make sure you've